Latest insights

 A PoC with no path to production hides the hard decisions.
 A week-2 user forces them into the open while the architecture is still cheap to change.Mar 24, 2026

-What a real user broke on day twelve that no spec would have caught
+What a real user breaks by day twelve that no spec would catch

-Why we put a real user inside the system in week 2, and the kinds of architecture decisions that get rewritten when we do.Mar 17, 2026
+Why a real user belongs inside the system by week 2 — and the kinds of architecture decisions they force into the open that no spec would catch.Mar 17, 2026

 Shipping evaluation frameworks that survive contact with production

-An evaluation harness is a product.
-Ship it like one — versioned, owned, and instrumented.
+An evaluation harness is a product, not a notebook.
+Ship it like one — versioned, owned, instrumented, and able to stop a release when a run goes red.